How to Prove Your Real Estate Professional Status

 The IRS provides 7 tests for material participation (you only need to meet one):

-You participate more than 500 hours during the year
+You participate in the activity for more than 500 hours during the year.

-Your participation constitutes substantially all of the participation by all individuals
+Your participation constitutes substantially all of the participation in the activity by all individuals (including non-owners).

-You participate more than 100 hours and no one else participates more
+You participate more than 100 hours, and no other individual participates more than you do.

-You materially participated in five of the prior ten years
+You materially participated in the activity for any 5 of the prior 10 tax years.

-The activity is a personal service activity where you materially participated in any three prior years
+The activity is a personal service activity (think: health, law, accounting, consulting, performing arts) in which you materially participated for any 3 prior tax years.
+Note: almost never applies to rentals.

 For real estate professionals, the most common path is the 500-hour test for each rental activity.
 However, you can elect to aggregate all your rental properties into a single activity, meaning you'd only need to meet the 500-hour threshold across all properties combined rather than for each individual property.